asu-trans-ai-lab/grid2demand/README.md

 \~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~

-One can configure the working dictionary in the Python IDE (e.g., Pycharm), before executing grid2demand to obtain zone-to-zone demand, with generated four output files highlighted in blue below.
-The output files will be saved under the same folder of the input files.
+One can configure the working dictionary in the Python IDE (e.g., Pycharm) before executing grid2demand.
+The files in the working folder will be used to obtain zone-to-zone demand with generated five output files highlighted in blue below.
+The output files will be saved in the current folder as the working dictionary.

 ![](media/4c2865c527a29c303ef29e237a91139a.png)